VitorGuimaraes/phx_dev_env/README.md

 > mix phx.new .<br>
 > exit

-The dot at the end of the command means that the project will be created at the current directory.
-Use `mix phx.new . --no-ecto` if you don't need database.
+The dot at the end of the command means that the project will be created at the current directory.<br> Use `mix phx.new . --no-ecto` if you don't need database.

 ### 7. Set up your project
 - In `config/dev.exs` change the ip to `{0, 0, 0, 0}` so wil be possible to access the application endpoint from the host machine.<br>